lucidsoftware/piezo/README.md

 * `pidfile.path` - path to file where PID should be written on startup
 * `http.port[s]` - [Play Framework production configuration](http://www.playframework.com/documentation/2.1.1/ProductionConfiguration)

+####org.quartz.properties
+The [sample admin quartz.properties file](admin/conf/quartz.properties) includes the following property which needs to be included in the configured properties file that the admin is run with.
+`org.quartz.scheduler.classLoadHelper.class: com.lucidchart.piezo.GeneratorClassLoader`

 ###Running
 The project includes a sample script for running a worker process.
-It launches with the [sample quartz.properties file](worker/src/main/resources/quartz.properties) included in the project.
+It depends on `make stage` having been run.
+It launches with the [sample admin quartz.properties file](admin/conf/quartz.properties) included in the project.

 ```
 ./admin/bin/run.sh